-What Are the Rights and Privileges of an MFA Degree?
+What Are the Rights and Privileges That Come With a Master of Fine Arts (MFA) Degree?

 I graduated from Goddard College at Fort Worden in Port Townsend, Washington with an MFA in Interdisciplinary Arts.
 During my graduation ceremony, it was announced that my classmates and I had been bestowed with “all of the rights and privileges” that come with our new Master of Fine Arts degree.
 What are those rights and privileges?